TrueFi-Protocol/truefi-spec/README.md

 ### Staking Rewards and Payouts

+Two ways you get TRU by voting:
+- Reward over time for participation
+- Payout of prediction market

 Creating good staking payouts is difficult as creating too much of a reward for voting YES or NO could cause participants to always vote YES or NO. Creating too much of a punishment for losing could also cause nobody to participate in the rating system.
 For this reason, all participation is rewarded equally through TRU incentive distribution.
 In addition, a few adjustable factors are set up to adjust the punishment from losing the vote.

 #### Rewards

 Rewards are paid out proportionally to all participants, favoring participation in ranking higher interest loans by weighting rewards based on the total interest that would be paid over the course of a loan.
 Current reward can be claimed at any time so that there is more value to staking (rather than having to wait until the end of a loan).

-`Reward = (Total interest to be paid in TUSD) * (remaining TRU distribution for stakers)`
+`chi = (TRU remaining in distributor) / (Total TRU allocated for distribution)`

+`interest = (loan APY * term * principal)`

+`R = Total Reward = (interest * chi)`

+- R is distributed to voters based on their proportion of votes/total_votes
+- Voters can claim their proportion based on time.

-`Claimable reward =
-R * (current time / total time) * (account TRU staked / total TRU staked) - amount claimed`
+`Claimable reward = R * (current time / total time) * (account TRU staked / total TRU staked) - (amount claimed)`

 #### Payouts